yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

   hideH4: true
 ---

-This page describes the steps to perform and verify a successful live migration to YugabyteDB including changes that continuously occur on the source.
+This page describes the steps to perform and verify a successful live migration to YugabyteDB, including changes that continuously occur on the source.

 ## Live migration workflow